HLMQA/HLMQA.github.io/_posts/2019-04-17-reading-list-essays.md

 ## - Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity - Julia Serano
 Whipping girl is a manifesto exploring sexism the construction of femininity culturally.
 What makes femininity, how it is viewed and devalued, how gender is conceived and projected on individuals, and how that affects women - in particulary transgender women.
-It's one of those books that you have to take breaks during to think and understand what you just read.
+It's one of those books that you can't (or at least I couldn't) read in one go, feeling the need to stop several times to take in what I had just read, rereading whole paragraphs or sometimes full chapters, and just stopping to think holy shit this makes sense.

 ![serano.jpg]({{site.baseurl}}/images/feminist-reading-list-essays/serano.jpg)